marmstr93ng/GitRequire/README.md

 5. Write instructions on how to use - download, add to path

 Don't run from within an active venv (error, can't find file), script activates venv

+Currently not being maintained due to the use of VS Code [ease of use](https://code.visualstudio.com/docs/python/environments).